-- Thai Grilled Chicken Skewers
+- Thai Grilled Chicken Bowls

 How Long Do Brussels Sprouts Last In The Fridge?

-These Roasted Brussels Sprouts should last 2-3 days stored in an airtight container in the fridge.
+These roasted Brussels sprouts should last 2-3 days stored in an airtight container in the fridge.

 They may soften and lose some crispiness the longer they are stored in the fridge.

 Can They Be Frozen?